 All departments that have required labs are working on plans to deliver those labs through a combination of in-person experiences and the use of various technologies, including simulation platforms and demonstration software.

-How will tests and exams be administered in Hybrid NUflex courses?
+How are tests and exams administered in Hybrid NUflex courses?

-Faculty will be determining the most appropriate testing and exam modes for their courses.
+Faculty will determine the most appropriate testing and exam modes for their courses.
 We have technology tools to administer exams remotely, including reasonable safeguards to ensure exam integrity.

 Will students in Hybrid NUflex courses still be able to join school clubs and apply for on-campus jobs, such as teaching assistant and residential assistant positions?

 Hybrid NUflex simply means that some students will be in the classroom and some students will learn remotely.
 All students will have opportunities to join student clubs or participate in community life, some of which may happen in-person, and some of which may occur remotely.
 For on-campus jobs, any student who meets the qualifications and is located on campus is welcome to apply.

 What are the major differences between Hybrid NUflex and NU Start?